nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 A GUI should appear, with the field bar to input commands.
 The list of commands are available below.

 ### Usage
-1. Add the students that you are currently teaching into TAskmaster using the `add` command.
+1. Add the students that you are currently teaching into TAskmaster using the `add-student` command.
-    * You can use the `list`, `edit` and `delete` commands to read and modify your student list.
+    * You can use the `list`, `edit-student` and `delete-student` commands to read and modify your student list.
-2. Create a new session that represents a tutorial, lab or recitation session using the `session` command.
+2. Create a new session that represents a tutorial, lab or recitation session using the `add-session` command.
     * This session will read your student list and create a list of corresponding student records belonging to that session
     * Each student in the student list will be represented by a student record
     * This list of records, once created, will be **independent of the student list**.
 Any modifications to the student list after a session is created **will not** affect the student records in that session.